-How can we solve the problem of plastic waste?
+How can we solve the problem of waste?

 Western civilization has seen rapid improvements in technology and quality of life over the last half-century.
 Important for this transformation is the use of plastic.
 However, this modern luxury comes at an enormous cost.